Marco Polo: Genoese captivity and later life

 Marco Polo returned to Venice in 1295 with his fortune converted into gemstones.
 At this time, Venice was at war with the Republic of Genoa.
 Polo armed a galley equipped with a trebuchet to join the war.
-He was probably caught by Genoans in a skirmish in 1296, off the Anatolian coast between Adana and the Gulf of Alexandretta (and not during the battle of Curzola (September 1298), off the Dalmatian coast, a claim which is due to a later tradition (16th century) recorded by Giovanni Battista Ramusio).
+He was probably caught by Genoese in a skirmish in 1296, off the Anatolian coast between Adana and the Gulf of Alexandretta (and not during the Battle of Curzola (September 1298), off the Dalmatian coast, a claim which is due to a later tradition (16th century) recorded by Giovanni Battista Ramusio).

 He spent several months of his imprisonment dictating a detailed account of his travels to a fellow inmate, Rustichello da Pisa, who incorporated tales of his own as well as other collected anecdotes and current affairs from China.
 The book soon spread throughout Europe in manuscript form, and became known as The Travels of Marco Polo (Italian title: Il Milione, lit.
 "The Million", deriving from Polo's nickname "Milione".
-Original title in Franco-Italian : Livres des Merveilles du Monde).
+Original title in Franco-Italian: Livres des Merveilles du Monde).
 It depicts the Polos' journeys throughout Asia, giving Europeans their first comprehensive look into the inner workings of the Far East, including China, India, and Japan.

 Polo was finally released from captivity in August 1299, and returned home to Venice, where his father and uncle in the meantime had purchased a large palazzo in the zone named contrada San Giovanni Crisostomo (Corte del Milion).
 For such a venture, the Polo family probably invested profits from trading, and even many gemstones they brought from the East.
 The company continued its activities and Marco soon became a wealthy merchant.
 Marco and his uncle Maffeo financed other expeditions, but likely never left Venetian provinces, nor returned to the Silk Road and Asia.
 Sometime before 1300, his father Niccolò died.
 In 1300, he married Donata Badoèr, the daughter of Vitale Badoèr, a merchant.
 They had three daughters, Fantina (married Marco Bragadin), Bellela (married Bertuccio Querini), and Moreta.
 In 2022, it was found that Polo first had a daughter named Agnese (b.
-1295/1299 - d.
+1295/1299 – d.
 1319) from a partnership or marriage which ended before 1300.